On this page

 Anti-Semitism is discrimination against Jewish people and can be because of their “race” or religion.
 There are a number of views on the definition of anti-Semitism.
 The International Holocaust Remembrance Alliance (IHRA) offers a non-legally binding working definition of antisemitism.
+There are two qualifiers proposed by the UK’s Home Affairs Select Committee which are pertinent to the use of this definition.
 The Community Security Trust offers its own definition alongside the IHRA’s.

 Current world events can also have an impact on racist behaviour in society.
 This might mean that certain groups of people may be particularly vulnerable at certain times.
 For example, terrorist incidents are usually followed by spikes in hate crime towards those who are assumed to have the same race or religion as the perpetrators.